 Meet Sandra Okoro – Social Media Manager/Content Creator

 Brief Bio: She is a post-graduate student of Ahmadu Bello University, Zaria.

 She is an avid reader and passionate about writing, from creatives to storytelling.
 She is all for personal, community and global development.

 Brief Bio: He is an innovative strategist with the vision of helping more young people learn digital skills that will make them relevant as well as earn income to build a life they’d be proud of.

-Unusual Things About Johnson: First, I don’t watch football, seems I’m the only guy who doesn’t.
+Unusual Things About Johnson: First, he doesn’t watch football, seems he’s the only guy who doesn’t.
 Secondly, he doesn’t like being identified as Yoruba, Hausa or Igbo, he prefers to be called a Nigerian.